 Overdue

-Do red lanes work?
+Do transit-only lanes work?

 Transit priority means more than just red paint: Measures like red transit-only lanes, signal priority at traffic lights, and “queue-jump lanes” can help get buses and streetcars moving, in cheap and easy ways.

 Red bus-only lanes and other measures implemented on Eglinton Avenue East, Kingston Road and Morningside Avenue in 2020 saved transit riders an average of 11 minutes per day and improved reliability by 12% when compared to 2019.
+Transit only-lanes are already a proven solution for more reliable and fast transit in cities around the world, including New York, Boston, San Francisco, and Montreal.

 A bold RapidTO plan will mean:

-• Faster trips
+• Faster trips for buses, streetcars, and Wheel-Trans

 • More reliable transit